mvs-develop/dev.bitshares.works/docs/intro/environments.rst

 **Note:** Solving conflicts by github(web) will merge branches in unintended directions.
 Avoid solving this way, merge and resolve conflicts manually through the git command line.
 Conflicts generally occur when merging release to testnet.

-  - How to: `Snapshot Comparison in Bitshares <https://github.com/oxarbitrage/documentation/blob/master/snapshot.md>`_
+  - How to: `Snapshot Comparison in DNA <https://github.com/oxarbitrage/documentation/blob/master/snapshot.md>`_

 **Note 2:** Follow command line github suggestion to resolve conflicts but at the end of the process you will not have permission to merge directly to ``testnet``, never push the fix to ``release``.
 Create a new branch and push there, then create a new pull request between ``testnet`` and ``new_branch``, merge ``new_branch`` to ``testnet`` and ``release`` will be automatically added to the merge.